paolopicelloit/prova1/README.md

 Output configurations:

 `out_path` Output directory.
-There will be two folders: `out_path/runs` contains re-ranked versions of the run files in runsFolder, `out_path_info` contains informations on the generated Letor files
+There will be two folders: `out_path/runs` contains re-ranked versions of the run files in runsFolder, `out_path_info` contains information on the generated Letor files

 Learning To Rank configurations: